SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSL/DSL.md

 ### Handle's addition

-Now what is missing is that possibility to add several handles together to form a new one.
-Of course let's write a test first to be clear on what we mean.
+Now what is missing is the possibility to add several handles together to form a new one.
+Of course, let's write a test first to be clear on what we mean.

 ```
 DieHandleTest >> testSumOfHandles